ahmedyar7/Skin-Leison-Detection-Using-Transfer-Learning/README.md

 | **Ahmed Yar** | Model development, training pipeline, evaluation, ensemble |
 | **Manahil Bashir** | Data preprocessing, augmentation design, analysis |

-**Acknowledgments:** This project was developed as part of the Final Year Design Project (FYDP) requirements at the Department of Computer Science, NUST.
+**Acknowledgments:** This project was developed as part of the Computer Vision Project requirements at the Department of Computer Science, NUST.
 Backbone architectures were accessed via Ross Wightman's `timm` library.

 ---